cadilhac/vue3-router-ex/README.md

 // You can write in your component: const props = defineProps(['id'])
 ```

-This plugin adds more data to the props you can get.

-1. Resolves: each resolve you have defined in your route will be available here.
-In the example given in the previous section, you can write in your component:

-    ```javascript
-    const props = defineProps(['game', 'pageTitle'])
-    ```

 2. Custom parameters: with Vue Router, you can pass some values that are not part of a route url by adding a state property to your `push` call argument.
 If you need them to be part of component props, use a `props` property inside this state property: